ChrisTitusTech/powershell-profile/README.md

 ## 🔌 Serial helper (`ss`)

-The `ss` shortcut helps when jumping between multiple serial adapters or saved `plink` sessions:
+The `ss` shortcut helps when jumping between multiple serial adapters or saved `tio` sessions:

 ```
 ss                # list detected COM ports
 ss 10             # connect to COM10 (alias for COM ports by number)
-ss session-name   # open a saved plink session
+ss session-name   # open a saved tio session
 ```

-When a COM port is selected the profile opens `plink` with `115200,8,n,1` defaults.
+When a COM port is selected the profile launches `tio.exe` at `115200,8,n,1`.
+Ensure `tio` is installed and available on `PATH` (e.g., via the Windows package).
 If no Plug-and-Play metadata is available the helper falls back to `.NET`'s `SerialPort` list so you always see what Windows currently exposes.